wanglab-broad/spin/README.md

 For details on the parameters of `spin.integrate` and `spin.cluster`, run `help(spin)` after importing SPIN into Python.

-For details on downstream analysis, please see the tutorial.
+For details on downstream analysis, please see the tutorial `.ipynb`.

 ### From the shell:
 Requires a read path to the relevant dataset(s) as well as a write path for the output dataset.
 Otherwise, provide the same parameters you would when running in Python (e.g. above):